sandstorm-io/sandcats/README.md

 * PowerDNS and MySQL, to update a DNS zone with the new IP address of a user.

+# Alternatives

+If you want a general-purpose dynamic DNS service to use with your own non-Sandstorm server, check out the list below.

+Similarly, if you want to run a dynamic DNS service for the Internet, you might prefer the software in the list below.
+The Sandcats software has very few features.

+Other software/services:

+* NSUpdate.info: free of cost public service; open source backend.

+* duckdns.com: free of cost public service; very responsive maintainers; backend unavailable.

 # How to run this

 ## Install dependencies